shivanshr58/ChatBot-Dialogflow-NLP-Project/README.md

 3. **Website Dummy Content:**
    - Examine the `website` folder for the dummy website HTML and CSS (`home.html` and `styles.css`) used for chatbot interaction.

+## Importing the Dialogflow Agent:

+1. Open your Dialogflow console: [Dialogflow Console](https://dialogflow.cloud.google.com/).

+2. Create a new agent with a name like "PandeyjiEateryChatbot."

+3. In the left sidebar, click on the gear icon (⚙️) next to the agent name.

+4. Click on the "Export and Import" tab.

+5. Click the "Restore from ZIP" button.

+6. Upload the ZIP file from the `dialogflow_agent` folder in this repository.

+7. Your Dialogflow agent is now imported and ready to use.

 ### Why This Project: